rworsham/Automated-Sales-Monitoring/README.md

 ### I am creating a testing environment and once everything test successfully will work with management to test on a customer.
 I am aware certain boards have a later polling time so deciding what time to have this program run will be needed as it wont run 24/7.
 I plan to convert this into an executable application and utilize NSSM to have it run as a service. currently planned email implementation is through a gmail account and app password this will need testing as im not sure if firewall/AV rules would block this on these systems.

 # Current Version
-### Testing was successful and the output is cleaner, compiled the program into single executable and set automated task to run the program at 9PM nightly, the application is board specific and set to end approx 20 minutes after polling gets done giving plenty of time for everything to come in.
+### Testing was successful and the output is cleaner, compiled the program into single executable and set automated task to run the program at 9PM nightly, the application is board specific and will send the notification email once all stores are in or a message stating what it does have 4 out of 5 etc at 10:45.
 Leaving copy of standalone executable and python file on file server in case changes/modificatons are needed.
 FileServer\Software\Misc Software\Rob

-# Progress Tracker
-### all progress will be noted in commits

-## No changes have/will be made without manager approval